 Bigelow has often, of course, also talked in the same terms about The Hurt Locker ‐ finding the intensity of the real-life situation by shooting from Humvee-level and attempting to capture the danger in a grounded way even while working with a fictional framework.
 We’re also talking about the director who portrayed Osama Bin Laden’s death on screen.
 She trades in stark reality now, although she’s dealt with violence nearly all her career.

 5. There’s More to Filmmaking Than Making the Film

 “The research [for Zero Dark Thirty] took us more time than filming the whole movie.
 The facts and figures kept going back and forth.
 We had people who were hesitant to talk about what they did, although they were all proud of it.”

-Refusing to fold into easily into the studio system, taking on severe subject matter with grace and intelligence, and finding the humanity even amid larger-than-life scenarios.
+Refusing to fold easily into the studio system, taking on a severe subject matter with grace and intelligence, and finding humanity even amid larger-than-life scenarios.
 These are the actions of a filmmaker with tenacity and, if not fearlessness, the bravery to tackle the fear that naturally arises.

 Second: invest in an air conditioner.

 Related Topics: Filmmaking